As with most disease and pest problems, accurate diagnosis is the important part of controlling a problem and doing so responsibly.

 Minimize Japanese Beetle Damage

 Japanese Beetles are serious pests in both the adult and the larval grub stages.
-We will cover identification and steps to minimize Japanese Beetle damage from adults and grubs.

 The adult beetles are above ground, feeding, mating and laying eggs from mid-June to early August.
 The white ‘C’ shaped grubs spend the rest of the growing season eating the roots under your lawn.